dart-lang/site-www/src/tools/emacs.md

   helpers, auto-complete, error listing and other typical feature that you expect from an IDE.
 (Requires SDK).

+{{site.alert.note}} [Yasnippet-Snippets][yas-snippets] is a general snippet
+package containing a limited collection of the most common snippets.
+It is available on MELPA and can be an alternative to [Dart-Snippets][dart-snippets] if you prefer to have all your packages installed from MELPA. {{site.alert.end}}

 ## Doom Emacs
 [Doom Emacs][doom-emacs] is a popular Doom configuration framework that has these modes pre-setup.